 Truth be told before you try your luck with Alexa saying profane words out loud, it’s not going to happen.
 There is no official method as Amazon doesn’t allow any rash or foul words.
 As soon as it detects a word like that, it automatically flags it.
 As you might already know, all you hear is a censored beep as soon as Alexa tried to speak the word.
 If you’re thinking nothing actually works, hold onto that thought as I’ve found a few workarounds that you may like.
 So without further ado, here’s how to make Alexa swear using your Amazon Echo devices!
 Let’s jump right in.

-5 Ways to Make Alexa Swear Using Echo Devices
+Make Alexa Swear Using Echo Devices

 1. Alexa Announcements